NeilLuong/CS283/6-RemoteDrexelShell/questions.md

 2. This week's lecture on TCP explains that it is a reliable stream protocol rather than a message-oriented one.
 Since TCP does not preserve message boundaries, how should a networked shell protocol define and detect the beginning and end of a command sent over a TCP connection?
 What challenges arise if this is not handled correctly?

 > **Answer**: Shell protocol uses delimiter-based framing - null characters (\0) mark the end of commands sent from client to server, and a special EOF character marks command output completion.
-Several probelms might occur without proper boundary handling:

-Message confusion: Multiple commands might be interpreted as one, or a single command split across reads

-Protocol desynchronization: Once boundaries are confused, it's hard to reestablish proper framing

-Deadlocks: The client might wait indefinitely for an end marker that never arrives

-Buffer overflows: Without size limits, receivers might overflow buffers
+Several problems might occur without proper boundary handling: 1) Message confusion: Commands might merge or fragment, 2) Protocol desynchronization: Once framing is lost, it's difficult to recover proper alignment, 3) Deadlocks: Clients may wait indefinitely for missing end markers, 4) Buffer overflows: Without size limits, receivers risk memory corruption.

 3. Describe the general differences between stateful and stateless protocols.